jberezanski/ChocolateyPackages/chocolatey-visualstudio.extension/README.md

 ### Remove-VisualStudioWorkload

 Removes a workload (a set of features) from installed products from the Visual Studio 2017 family.
 Supports the new "Willow" installer of Visual Studio 2017 RC only.

+### Remove-VisualStudioProduct

+Removes an installed product from the Visual Studio 2017 family (Professional, Enterprise, Community, Build Tools etc.).
+Supports the new "Willow" installer of Visual Studio 2017 RC only.

 ## Installation